-The Group determines the value of certain liabilities (referred to as 'manual reserves') outside of its policy level cash flow projection model.
+The Group determines the value of certain liabilities (referred to as 'manual reserves') outside the cash flow projection models.
 The cash flows determined in respect of each manual reserve are imported into the model so that they can be included in the final BEL calculation as appropriate.

-Risk Margin
+Risk margin

-The Risk Margin is defined as the cost of non-hedgeable risk, i.e. a margin in addition to the expected present value of liability cash flows required to manage the business on an ongoing basis.
-It is the aggregation of the SII Risk Margin for each operating entity with no allowance for diversification between entities.
-The Risk Margin for each operating entity is deemed to be the present value of the cost of future capital requirements for non-hedgeable risks.
+The risk margin is defined as the cost of non-hedgeable risk, i.e. a margin in addition to the expected present value of liability cash flows required to manage the business on an ongoing basis.
+It is the aggregation of the SII risk margin for each operating business with no allowance for diversification between entities.
+The risk margin for each operating entity is deemed to be the present value of the cost of future capital requirements for non-hedgeable risks.
 A best estimate assumption is defined as one where there is the same probability that the actual experience develops more or less favourably than the assumption.
 It is neither a prudent nor an optimistic assumption.
 It is set at a level that is neither deliberately overstated nor deliberately understated.

-In line with SII requirements, the Group calculates the Risk Margin by determining the expected cost of providing capital to cover the non-hedgeable part of its SCR over the remaining lifetime of the in-force business.
+In line with SII requirements, the Group calculates the risk margin by determining the expected cost of providing capital to cover the non-hedgeable part of its SCR over the remaining lifetime of the in-force business.

-The Group assumes that all market risks are hedgeable and therefore excludes them from the SCR used in the Risk Margin calculation.
+The Group assumes that all market risks are hedgeable and therefore excludes them from the SCR used in the risk margin calculation.
 Underwriting, operational and counterparty default risks are considered non-hedgeable.

-The SII requirements define a hierarchy of simplifications which may be used to determine the Risk Margin that remove the need to perform a full projection of the SCR (excluding hedgeable market risk) at each future time period.
+The SII requirements define a hierarchy of simplifications which may be used to determine the risk margin that remove the need to perform a full projection of the SCR (excluding hedgeable market risk) at each future time period.

-Rather than performing a full projection of the SCR at each future time period, the Group uses a simplified approach to determine the Risk Margin in most instances.
-Under the simplified methodology, each component of the Basic Solvency Capital Requirement ("BSCR") (excluding market risk) is projected by assuming that the initial value runs off in line with an appropriate component of the BEL.
+Rather than performing a full projection of the SCR at each future time period, the Group uses a simplified approach to determine the risk margin in most instances.
+Under the simplified methodology, each component of the Basic Solvency Capital Requirement ("BSCR") (excluding market risk) is projected by assuming that the initial value runs off in line with an appropriate assumption.

-This approach is consistent with Method 1 of the Hierarchy of Simplifications outlined in the SII Guidelines.
+This approach is consistent with Method 1 of the Hierarchy of Simplifications outlined in the SII Directive.

-To arrive at the Risk Margin, the projected non-hedgeable SCRs at each future time-step are multiplied by a 6% cost of capital rate and discounted using the SII basic risk-free term structure of interest rates.
+To arrive at the risk margin, the projected non-hedgeable SCRs at each future time-step are multiplied by a 6% cost of capital rate and discounted using the SII basic risk-free term structure of interest rates.

-Consistent with SII rules, the Group's Risk Margin is calculated without taking credit for the effects of the MAs in non-profit funds ("NPF"), NPF MA1 and NPF MA2.
+Consistent with SII rules, the Group's risk margin is calculated without taking credit for the effects of the MAs in non-profit funds ("NPF"), NPF MA1 and NPF MA2.